Delibra-xyz/Decentralized-Library/README.md

 ## Solution

-1. Second-hand marketplace for e-books
+1. Second-hand marketplace for e-books.
-2. Multiple streams of income for payments and readers
+2. Multiple streams of income for payments and readers.
-3. Books are listed globally
+3. Books are listed globally.
-4. Ease of payment with cryptocurrency
+4. Ease of payment with cryptocurrency.